PAUL34913/msp1-cv/README.md

 **Imagery**

--   For the hero image I have created a large image with bright popping colors against a darker background and used thick edges to highlight the image and accompanying hero text header.
+-   For the hero image I have created a large image with bright popping colors against a darker background.
 This makes the header really pop and grab the attention of the user.
 Other images used have been created and styled to fit within their sections and carry through the theme of the site.

 ### Wireframes